-This year-long ensemble course is designed to provide young musicians with their first experiences playing a band musical instrument.
-The course is designed to provide a structured, musical environment in which students learn the rudiments of playing a musical instrument.
-By the end of the year, students are capable of producing an instrument-appropriate sound and possess ensemble skills and age-appropriate technique.
+This year-long ensemble course provides young musicians with their first experience playing a musical instrument in a band.
+The course is designed to provide a structured, musical environment in which students learn rudimentary skills.
+By the end of the year, students are capable of producing an instrument-appropriate sound and possess ensemble skills and an age-appropriate technique.
 Students are well on their way to a lifelong appreciation for music by the end of this course.
-The fifth and sixth grade band performs at the Winter Concert and the Spring Concert.
+The fifth and sixth grade band performs at the Winter and Spring Concerts.